cparedes/redbluemagenta-new/_posts/2010-12-02-chef-as-a-system-integration-tool.markdown

 screw everything up, doubly so if you automate your ignorance into the code.

-What helps for me is to first document exactly what steps I've taken to setup said application; then document how the application ties with any other service on the network.
+What helps for me is to first document exactly what steps I've taken to setup said application, then document how the application ties with any other service on the network.
 Then redo your documentation in your favorite configuration management system.
 Figure out if you need each machine to know every other machine's state; if so, then you might want to look into